scipopt/papilo/README.md

 passing the setting file with the `-p`/`--parameter-settings` flag.

 Passing the `--print-params` flag will print the parameters in a format similar to the one of `parameters.txt` before starting presolving.
-The printed parameters will have the values they where set to, not the default values.
+The printed parameters will have the values they were set to, not the default values.

 For adjusting the parameters programatically there are two ways.
 The first way is to obtain an instance of `papilo::ParameterSet` by calling `papilo::Presolve<REAL>::getParameters()`.
-It is important to call this member function after the `papilo::Presolve<REAL>` class has been fully configured and all presolvers have been added.
+It is important to call this member function after all presolvers have been added to the `papilo::Presolve<REAL>` class.
 Otherwise not all parameters are available, e.g. the ones that are added by individual presolvers.
 Now we can call `papilo::ParameterSet::setParameter( key, val )` to set parameters to their desired values.